JungKoo Kang

 Do you have any opinions on the current generation?

-the younger generation as playing by the rules and being wholesome.
+I think our generation has suffered a lot to make ends meet.
+There are so many wise younger folks now.
+Of course, our generation’s perspective on many things differs from that of the younger generation.
+I would say I see the younger generation as playing by the rules and being wholesome.
 When I see such bright kids, I can imagine how much their parents must have suffered to raise their children.
-The kids who grew up here from an early age
+The kids who grew up here from an early age have different lifestyles and habits than the [Korean Americans] who came to study abroad from Korea at a later age.
+Kids who grew up here are more politically involved.

 Do you have any opinions on current politics?

 All politicians start out charismatic, but most become corrupt, especially in Korea.
-I think America is a bit different.
+America is a bit different.
 Though politicians may be from different parties, they will try to support each other for the benefit of the country.
 I think Korea’s politics are more centered around individual success.

 How did you meet your first love?

 Do you have good relationships with your children?
+Do you have any grandkids?

 They are all married and live independently, but I meet with them frequently.
+I have three children, from whom I have eight grandchildren.

 You’ve had a lot of experience volunteering for Korean organizations in Koreatown.
 What are some problems you’ve seen while volunteering, and what makes everything worthwhile?